richardtallent/vue-simple-calendar/README.md

 - monthNames: an array of the formatted names of the months to use based on the locale and month format settings
 - fixedEvents: an copy of the `events` property, normalized to all have start/end dates, "Untitled" if there is no title, etc.

-Since the CalendarView has some logic around whether the user should be able to navigate to the past or the future, some of these dates will be null if the corresponding action is disabled.
+Since `CalendarView` has some logic around whether the user should be able to navigate to the past or the future, some of these dates will be null if the corresponding action is disabled.

-The developer implementing her own header simply needs to create a header component that:
+The developer implementing her own header simply needs to create a header component that, like the default header component:
-- Receives these dates and displays them with appropriate UI elements
+- Receives this information and displays it with appropriate UI elements (suggested property name: `headerProps`)
-- Emits an event to change the date (suggested event name: input)
+- Emits an event when the user wants to change the calendar period (suggested event name: `input`)

-The calling application simply wires the @event of the header slot to modify the data element that it feeds to CalendarView's `showDate` prop.
-No need for date math in the caller.

-The default header is actually also implemented as a child component, `CalendarViewHeader`.
-This gives clean separation of concerns, and ensures that custom headers can *at least* do anything the default header can do.

-**UNRELEASED** Note above that both `previousPeriod` and `previousFullPeriod` are provided, as well as `nextPeriod` and `nextFullPeriod`.
+**NEW IN 4.0** Note above that both `previousPeriod` and `previousFullPeriod` are provided, as well as `nextPeriod` and `nextFullPeriod`.
 The reason for this distinction is to allow the developer to decide how the calendar's Previous and Next buttons should move through time if `displayPeriodCount` is greater than 1.
 My personal preference is to move forward and backward by one week / month, allowing the user to pinpoint the exact date window they wish to see.
 But in some applications (a "quarterly" calednar, for example, or a calendar with set two-week periods), it may be better for the buttons to jump backward and forward based on the `displayPeriodCount` setting.
 This gives the developer both options -- just choose which interaction you want to use, and use those dates to set the new `showDate`.

 ### dayHeader
 This optional named slot **replaces** the default `div.day` elements that appear in the column headers for each day of the week.
 If all you need to do is change how the names are shown, it's probably better to override the `locale` and/or `weekdayNameFormat` property.
 This slot is intended for situations where you need to override the markup within each header cell.
 For example, if you want each day of the week to be clickable.